stephenh/stephenh.github.com/_posts/2008-12-19-namedquery-considered-stupid.markdown

 * Compile time enforcement of the `findAllEmployeesByFirstName` variable
 * Ctrl-Shift-G find references in Eclipse
-* Ability to add a 'private' accessor to limit scope of the string
+* Ability to add a `private` scope to limit scope of the string

 All of these, to me, are huge pros.